seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-03-08-hypers-vision.md

 hyper has been around for [a little under 8 years](https://github.com/hyperium/hyper/commit/886551681629de812a87555bb4ecd41515e4dee6).
 We’ve done a lot of experimenting, learning, trying this and trying that.
 It has always had an _implicit_ vision, but it’s important to write it out.
 This makes the vision explicit, clear to everyone.
 It’s no longer just whatever Sean keeps in his head.

 Defining a vision is a way to keep us honest.
 It provides a measuring stick to determine if we’re getting closer or farther away.
 It defines a framework on how to make decisions that affect hyper.
 It empowers others to make those decisions.
-It allows the project to survive as maintainers<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup> and collaborators come and go.
+It allows the project to survive as maintainers[^1] and collaborators come and go.

 ### A Charter and Tenets